arch10/arch10/README.md

 ## 🙍‍♂️ About Me

-I am a self taught Android developer.
-Worked on various technologies such as React-Native, Android, Vertx.
+I am a self taught Mobile & Full Stack developer.
+Worked on various technologies such as React-Native, Android, React, Express, Vertx.

 I like to learn about new technologies, or simply play games in my free time.